Baja California peninsula: History

-The land of California existed as a myth among European explorers before it was discovered.
+The name of California existed as a myth among European explorers before it was discovered.
 The earliest known mention of the idea of California was in the 1510 romance novel Las Sergas de Esplandián by Spanish author Garci Rodríguez de Montalvo.
 The book described the Island of California as being west of the Indies, "very close to the side of the Terrestrial Paradise; and it is peopled by black women, without any man among them, for they live in the manner of Amazons".

-Following Hernán Cortés's conquest of Mexico, the lure of an earthly paradise as well as the search for the fabled Strait of Anián, helped motivate him to send several expeditions to the west coast of New Spain in the 1530s and early 1540s.
-In 1539, explorer Francisco de Ulloa proved that Baja California was a peninsula rather than an island.
-Nevertheless, the idea of the island persisted for well over a century and was included in many maps.
-The water separating the island, now called "Gulf of California" was sometimes called the "Red Sea".
+The Baja peninsula was originally believed by the first Spanish sea explorers to be an island, and acquired the name California, after the mythical paradise.
+Following Hernán Cortés's conquest of Mexico, the search for the fabled Strait of Anián connecting the Atlantic to the Pacific helped motivate him to send several expeditions to the west coast of New Spain in the 1530s and early 1540s.
+In 1539, explorer Francisco de Ulloa proved that Baja California was a peninsula rather than an island, and named the water separating it from the mainland the "Vermillion Sea" (sometimes referred to as the "Red Sea").
 The Spaniards gave the name Las Californias to the peninsula and lands to the north, including both Baja California and Alta California, the region that became parts of the present-day U.S. states of California, Nevada, Utah, Arizona, and parts of Colorado and Wyoming.
+Over time the name "Sea of Cortez" replaced Vermillion Sea, and today the term "Gulf of California" is used by some.